functional-web-app/fwa.dev/src/views/content/en/index.md

 However, these approaches require  load-balanced server fleets and deep domain expertise, and are challenging and time-consuming to provision, maintain, and scale.
 Static-centric architectures (like SPAs and the JAMstack) move dynamic functionality behind loading screens, as customer web browsers are not a secure environment for backend business logic.

-#### The Functional Web App (FWA) is an architectural pattern for building web applications and APIs without these tradeoffs.
+#### Functional Web App (FWA) are an architectural pattern for building web applications and APIs without these tradeoffs.
 It offers developers the flexibility of dynamic, full-stack applications paired with the ease of scaling a static website.

 ## The three facets of the Functional Web App